 We believe that everyone should have a stake in ensuring that all individuals are empowered to reach their potential while participating fully in their communities.

-The AHANA Summit is a retreat designed specifically for AHANA students to connect and to share their experiences.
-There will also be a chance to meet other AHANA students, AHANA faculty and staff, and young AHANA alumni.
+Join the BAIC for a retreat designed specifically for AHANA students!
 The goal of the AHANA Summit is to continue to build community among AHANA students, highlight resources on campus, and allow each student to share his or her unique story.

 Contact Danielle Date for more information.